-The Pamela Daniels '59 Fellowship addresses: "What would you love to do?"
-It is but part of the panoply of Wellesley's intellectual excitement and it encourages the maverick spirit
+The Pamela Daniels '59 Fellowship, which addresses this question, is but part of the panoply of Wellesley's intellectual excitement and it encourages the maverick spirit.

 Pamela Daniels, Class of 1959, is among the loyal and impassioned alumnae to give back to Wellesley in a uniquely creative way.
 A Class Dean at Wellesley from 1981- 2000, she says, “‘Doing what you love’ means knowing yourself well enough to be able to answer the question, ‘What would you love to do?’ and loving yourself enough to ask it.” *

 *From Working It Out: 23 Women Writers, Artists, Scientists, and Scholars Talk about Their Lives and Work (1977)

 Upon her retirement in May of 2000, her former students, classmates, family, and friends endowed the Pamela Daniels ’59 Fellowship, to be offered annually to support an original senior project.
 (Read her commencement speech from 2000.)

 Fellowships are in the amount of $3500 each.
 Each fellowship provides an opportunity for selected seniors (four this year) to envision and carry out a piece of work that she would love to do before she graduates – a work of imagination as well as intellect, a “worthy and vivid dream project” that explores who she is as well as what she knows.

 The fellowship project may be an exploration of a familiar topic from a new perspective, or it may venture into an entirely new realm.
 Whether it entails research in a remote archive, travel into a new landscape, production of a work of art or recording the life history of a social activist, the creators of the fellowship hope that the experience will affirm the student’s identity as an intellectual or artistic risk-taker.

 See 2015-16 fellowship recipients and their projects below (photo at top of page).